+Joseph’s brothers finally return to Egypt to buy more grain.
 Joseph receives them warmly, which frightens the brothers.
 They want to make sure they aren’t being wrongly accused, but they are instead rewarded with a feast.
 It’s almost like Joseph is wondering if he can get them to realize who he is.
-Joseph seats the brothers in order from oldest to youngest and they notice and marvel, but don’t put two and two together.
+Joseph seats the brothers in order from oldest to youngest, and they notice and marvel but don’t put two and two together.

-For all the talk of Israel dying if something happened to Benjamin, we see the reverse in effect here and “the spirit of their father Jacob revived.”
+Joseph’s dad can hardly believe the news.
+He can’t believe it, but he has to when he sees all the gifts and wagons from Egypt.
+For all the talk of Jacob dying if something happened to Benjamin, we see the reverse in effect here, and “the spirit of their father Jacob revived.”
 Joseph’s life brought life to his father.

+Parents’ lives are wound up in the children.
+They are flesh of our flesh, bone of our bone.
+We are chemically wired to love our children and to care for them.
 But, we have a new and greater identity in Christ.
 It is first and only.
 Every other role is colored by who we are in Christ.
 We are not a follower of Christ and a parent.
-We are followers of Christ and He has given us the job of parent.
+We are followers of Christ, and He has given us the job of a parent.
 It’s Christ first, Christ only.